 Festa di San Giuseppe – March 19 is Father’s Day in Tuscany and across Italy.
 People celebrate fathers and often consume zeppoles which are similar to doughnuts.

 Feast of the Annunciation – The feast of the Annunciation takes place annually on March 25, A day that was once considered to be the start of the new year.
 Some still use it as an excuse for a second celebration, with all sorts of activities that take place in Florence and Pisa around this day and often for several days beyond.

 Tuscany in April

-Holy Week and Easter – Holy Week is from Palm Sunday to Easter Sunday, sometimes falling in late March, but typically it takes place in early to mid-April (April 14-21 in 2019).
+Holy Week and Easter – Holy Week is from Palm Sunday to Easter Sunday, sometimes falling in late March, but typically it takes place in early to mid-April.
 Throughout Tuscany, and the entire country, there will be numerous events all week long.
 One of the highlights is in Florence, with the “Explosion of the Cart” on Easter Sunday morning in Piazza del Duomo.
 The cart, filled with fireworks, decorated in garland and pulled by oxen, are lit to provide a magnificent spectacle.
 In many cities and small towns there will be parades that recreate events from the Crusades, elaborate floral decorations in churches and folkloric festivals.